genoevo7/propagation-of-processed-pseudogene-annotation-T2T/README.md

   }
 }

-These coordinates are manually inspected and entered based on the corresponding NCBI reference assemblies.
+These coordinates are entered manually to ensure assembly-consistent annotation and are not inferred automatically.

-Outputs:
+### Outputs

-High-resolution chromosome painting figures (PNG and PDF), suitable for publication.
+High-resolution chromosome painting figures (PNG and PDF), suitable for direct inclusion in publication figures.

 ---

-## 3. Codon-Level Selection Visualization (FEL / MEME)
+## 3. Alignment-Aware Visualization of Codon-Level Selection Signals

-Selection inference itself is not performed in this repository.
-Instead, this repository visualizes results generated using established external tools.

-External workflow:
+Script: gapmasked_alignment_fel_meme_plot.py

+This script visualizes codon-aligned CDS regions across multiple species, integrating alignment gaps and externally inferred selection signals.

+The visualization maps selection signals onto an alignment-aware CDS framework and does not perform selection inference itself.

+### External workflow (performed outside this repository)

 1. Ortholog CDS retrieval
-   Representative species are selected from NCBI Ortholog.
+   Representative species are selected using NCBI Ortholog resources.
 CDS sequences are downloaded, and stop codons are removed.

 2. Codon-based alignment
    Codon-based MUSCLE alignment is performed using MEGA12.
 The resulting alignment is exported as a FASTA file.

 3. Selection inference
-   The codon alignment is uploaded to Datamonkey, and selection analyses are performed using HyPhy:
+   The codon alignment is uploaded to the Datamonkey web server, and selection analyses are performed using HyPhy:
    - FEL (Fixed Effects Likelihood)
    - MEME (Mixed Effects Model of Evolution)

-The resulting Excel (.xlsx) files are used as inputs for Python-based visualization.
+The resulting Excel files are used as inputs for visualization in this repository.

----

-## 3a.
-FEL / MEME Codon-Level Plot

-Script: selection_sites_FEL_MEME.py

-Inputs:
+### Inputs

+- Codon-based CDS alignment FASTA file (stop codons removed)
 - FEL result Excel file
 - MEME result Excel file

-Expected columns:

-FEL:
-codon, p-value, class

-MEME:
-Codon, p-value, Class

-Outputs:
-selection_sites_FEL_MEME.png
-selection_sites_FEL_MEME.pdf

-This script produces Manhattan-style codon-level plots with capped −log10(p) values and optional highlighted positions.
+### Outputs

+Gap-masked, alignment-aware figures summarizing codon-level selection signals across species, exported as PNG and PDF files.

 ---

-## 3b.
-Alignment-Aware Gap-Masked CDS Visualization

-Script: Figure_SEPTIN14_gapmasked_FEL_MEME.py

-This script visualizes codon-aligned CDS blocks with gap-masked regions, FEL purifying sites, and MEME episodic diversifying sites across multiple species.

-Inputs:
-- Codon-based alignment FASTA file (stop codons removed)
-- FEL result Excel file
-- MEME result Excel file

-Outputs:
-Figure_SEPTIN14_gapmasked_FEL_MEME.png
-Figure_SEPTIN14_gapmasked_FEL_MEME.pdf

----

 ## Dependencies

-Python dependencies required only for running the scripts in this repository:
+The following Python packages are required to run the scripts in this repository:

 numpy>=1.21
 pandas>=1.4